Frequently Asked Questions

 Please allow 20 minutes to park and walk.
 There is a metered parking lot around the Plaza and along the street for you to utilize.
 You must pay for parking from 8 AM to 5 PM.
 Please note that metered parking is FREE after 5 PM and on Sundays.
 If you cannot find parking around the Plaza, there is a parking garage behind the Visitors Information Center, located at 10 W. Castillo Dr. for $15 or side street parking.

-Parking for the Castillo de San Marcos and the Old City Gate can be found in the Castillo lot, on a side street or at the Historic Downtown Parking Garage.
+Parking for the Castillo de San Marcos (the Fort) can be found in the Castillo lot, on a side street or at the Historic Downtown Parking Garage.

 What is the typical weather like in northeast Florida?